alimirferdos/Connect4/README.md

 # Connect-4

-This is a simple implementation of the two-player connect-4 game in C++.
+This is a simple implementation of the two-player connect-4 game (also known as 4-in-a-row) in C++ as the mid-term project assignment for "Fundamentals of Computer Programming" (2016) course at K. N. Toosi University of Technology.

 ![](https://raw.githubusercontent.com/alimirferdos/Connect4/master/img/board1.PNG)

 When one of the users wins:

 ![](https://raw.githubusercontent.com/alimirferdos/Connect4/master/img/board2.PNG)